-Lovely vivid orange Spessartite Garnet.
-This stone is cut very well and it results in high brilliance.
-Given enough light this gem will look like it’s on fire!
-There are some inclusions present but but only barely visible to the naked eye.
-Spessartites like this one have one of the brightest vivid fires of any gem species and present extremely well in jewellery.
+Vivid orange spessartine garnet.
+This gem has a great colour and is cut very well and it results in high brilliance.
+Given enough light, this gem looks like it’s on fire!
+There are some inclusions present but just barely visible to the naked eye.
+Spessartines like this one, show one of the brightest and most vivid colours of any gem species and present extremely well in jewellery.

 1 in stock

 Spessartine or Spessartite (US) is a manganese-aluminium silicate that belongs to the garnet family.